-Once a Scoping Exercise has been completed (2012/13) then the Review could take place over a five-year period [(2013–2018)(2013-2015)].
+Once a Scoping Exercise has been completed (2012/13) then the Review could take place over a [three][five]-year period [(2013–2016)(2013-2018)].
 The inclusion of time lines and an appreciation of work load would allow all to plan and participate.

-assess whether to increase the use of goal-based methodologies when reviewing the regulations and regulatory framework for GMDSS in SOLAS chapters IV and V and the STCW Convention, in order to avoid having an overly prescriptive approach that could obscure the overall objective in the modernization of the GMDSS; and
+assess whether to increase the use of goal-based methodologies when reviewing the regulations and regulatory framework for GMDSS in SOLAS chapters IV and V and the STCW Convention, in order to avoid having an overly prescriptive approach that could obscure the overall objective in the modernization of the GMDSS.

-[TBD],Is the subject of the proposal within the scope of IMO's objectives?

-[TBD]

-Need or compelling need:
+The GMDSS modernization plan will grow out of the scoping exercise.

+Relationship to IMO's objectives

+IMO’s objectives are generally summarized as safe, secure and efficient shipping on clean oceans.
+The maritime communications system is essential to achieving all of these objectives.
+Information passed between ships and between ships and shore facilities ensures safe passages on the waterways of the world.
+As the world continues to move into the “information age”, there is a need for an ever-increasing exchange of information, but there is a finite supply of radio spectrum for wireless communications.
+Consequently, new services seek to use spectrum allocated to others.
+Existing services must use the spectrum they have been allocated in the most efficient manner.
+The current GMDSS is not optimized for efficient spectrum use and the growing demands for maritime communication resources, such as those that will result from the e-navigation initiative.
+In order to achieve safe, secure and efficient shipping on clean oceans, modernization of the GMDSS system is essential.

+Compelling need

-the GMDSS was designed over 25 years ago.
+The GMDSS was designed over 25 years ago.
 There has not been a full review since its implementation in 1999 and technology has developed significantly in that time.
 The current system is seen to be relatively sound, but it is known that there are areas where improvement could be brought about, e.g., managing the cessation of international telex.
 The areas that will be identified may need to be examined and reviewed as a matter of some urgency;

-consideration should be given to any compatibility that there may be between the GMDSS, current technologies like AIS, and new or emerging technologies that are over the horizon.
-The emerging e-Navigation facets could also be considered, to ascertain what parts may, or may not, be beneficial to this mature distress alerting and communications system.
+Consideration should be given to any compatibility that there may be between the GMDSS, current technologies like AIS, and new or emerging technologies that are over the horizon.
+The emerging e-navigation facets should also be considered, to ascertain what parts may, or may not, be beneficial to this mature distress alerting and communications system.
 While this work is being progressed, the process should not prohibit sensible incremental GMDSS improvements.
 It is also felt that following on from this review; a process of continuous improvement should be put in place to ensure that the GMDSS fulfils its requirements, in all aspects, whilst utilizing emerging technologies where these are appropriate; and

-the use of GMDSS equipment on board non SOLAS ships is widely implemented and there is a persistent need for compatibility between SOLAS and non SOLAS ships.
+The use of GMDSS equipment on board non SOLAS ships is widely implemented and there is a persistent need for compatibility between SOLAS and non SOLAS ships.
 In this regard it is noted that SOLAS chapter V has changed from 0 tonnages upwards and that the same can be done in reviewing chapter IV.

-[TBD],

-Analysis of the issues involved, having regard to both the costs to the maritime industry, as well as the associated legislative and administrative burden, at the global level:

-the relation with the development of e-navigation noting;
+Analysis of the issue

+The GMDSS already provides for exchange of information vital for maritime safety and for certain general communications.
+E-navigation initiatives will create the need for additional communications capabilities.
+The project is intended to allow the evolution of maritime communications to meet these needs and improve service through the introduction of modern technologies.
+Elements to be considered include the following:

-which basic communication capabilities are properly part of the GMDSS and which could become a part of the developing e-navigation concept; and
+Which basic communication capabilities are properly part of the GMDSS and which could become a part of the developing e-navigation concept?

-that VHF equipment might embrace more modern digital technology;
+VHF and HF equipment might employ more modern digital technology.